MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 1. Run the [.alter managed_identity policy](../alter-managed-identity-policy-command.md) command to set the managed identity policy for the cluster or database of the continuous export.

-## 3 - Grant Azure Data Explorer permissions to the managed identity
+## 3 - Grant Azure Data Explorer permissions

 The managed identity needs at least the [Database User](../access-control/role-based-access-control.md) role for the Azure Data Explorer database containing your external table in order to perform the continuous export.